Tax Laws and Alimony in NC

-Rushing to divorce is never a good idea.
-There is just too much at stake.
-New taxes will change alimony in a big way because it affects spousal support, alimony payments, and how much money is available for alimony.
-2018 promises to be a wild year for Charlotte divorce lawyers.
+New tax laws will change alimony in a big way starting in January 2019.
+That because it will fundamentally affect spousal support, alimony payments, and how much money is available for alimony.

-- The spouse paying alimony can’t deduct these payments on their taxes
+- The spouse paying alimony can’t take alimony payments in NC as a deduction

-- The spouse receiving the money won’t pay taxes on alimony
+- The spouse receiving the money, the “dependent spouse” won’t pay taxes on alimony

 That may seem like a good idea, but the ability to deduct alimony payments has a BIG effect on how much money is ultimately available as part of a divorce.